eXascaleInfolab/bench-vldb20/NewAlgorithms/cpp/README.md

 This tutorial shows how to add a new imputation algorithm to the benchmark.
 We will illustrate the process by implementing ZeroImpute.
 If you want to include your own algorithm, then you need to add your own .cpp and .h files when indicated, follow the same steps, and rebuild the program at the end.

+## Prerequisites

+- The benchmark needs to be executed once (see [execution section](https://github.com/eXascaleInfolab/bench-vldb20)).
+- Extra dependencies: any, provided they are compatible with C++14 and do not conflict with Armadillo, MLPACK, openBLAS, LAPACK, ARPACK.
+- Algorithm input: take an arma::mat& class instance where the missing values are designated as NaN.
+Algorithm output: missing values are imputed in the same arma::mat instance as input (it is passed by reference).

 ___
 ## C++ using armadillo library (Preferred)